Musta1337/Promod/README.md

 Initial Release.

 ### v1.0.0.1
-1. Fixed r_normalMap
+1. Fixed r_normalMap.
-2. Added sv_NERemoveANnouncer
+2. Added sv_NERemoveAnnouncer.
 3. Removed Ammo and other warning messages.
 4. Changes to way the dvars are loaded for client.